 So, in addition, this podcast is also brought to you by Organifi Gold.
 It’s like curling up with a nice piping hot cup of medicinal liquid, which sounds like it would taste like ass, but it actually tastes pretty good.
 They put turmeric and black pepper into this along with a bunch of insulin stabilizing herbs and spices.
 They’ve got turkey tail, lemon balm, reishi.
 They put ginger in there.
 And when you blend this up–like I like to blend it up in the evening with a little bit of almond milk or coconut milk, and I top it with some cinnamon and some coconut flakes, and then sip it while I stare longingly into the fire, wearing my cowboy hat, smoking a cigar, naked.
 No, I’m just kidding.
 I don’t do all the other stuff.

 But I do drink Organifi Gold and their new flavor because I’m a chocolate fiend.
 Their new flavor Organifi Gold Chocolate, oh, my gosh, it’s amazing to die for.
 So, anyways, you get 20% off all of the fine, fine fare from our friends at Organifi.
-You just go to organifi.com.
-That’s Organifi with an I dot com, and use this account code GREENFIELD.
+You just go to Bengreenfieldfitness.com/organifi.
+That’s Organifi with an I, and use the discount code mentioned there.
 That’s easy enough to remember.
-So, organifi.com and use discount code GREENFIELD.
+So, Bengreenfieldfitness.com/organifi and use the discount code mentioned there.

 Alright, folks.
 Well, welcome to the show.
 Chris, Joel are sitting here with me.
 You’ve just heard about these guys’ extensive bios, and I’m actually holding this oddly shaped object that I believe is designed to collect my stool.
 It looks like a cross between a rocket ship and a dildo.
 And apparently, this is the wave of the future.
 This is where personalized genomic testing, especially for the biome, is going, and you guys are at the forefront of this new thing called Onegevity, which I’ve already learned is not pronounced Onegevity.
 It’s Onegevity.
 So, tell me, what is Onegevity?
 And when you begin to talk, you can introduce who you are so folks can start to keep you straight as we get–I can also make one of you talk in a falsetto tone, if that’s handy.